-- EMail SMTP password: If you are using a GMail or Google-hosted email account, enter any word here (ie. “foo”) – it won’t be used, but this field cannot be empty; you’ll be prompted to authenticate with Google later.
+- EMail SMTP password: If you are using a GMail or Google-hosted email account, you can leave this blank; you’ll be prompted to authenticate with Google later.
 If you are NOT using a GMail or Google-hosted email account, please enter your SMTP password (the password you use to send email).
 If you’re not sure, please contact your email service provider.

 - If you want to customize the logo that is shown in the email sent to guests, then upload your logo to your webserver, and enter the web-address (e.g. http://link/to/myimage.jpg) to the logo in the field “Custom Logo Image URL”.
 You can leave this field blank.

-- Go back to the WiFi Booth app, reselect the desired email service (Dropbox Link or As Attachment), and touch the button “Send an email to test email settings“.
+- At the top of the page, reselect the desired email option (Dropbox Link or As Attachment), and touch the button “Test Email“.